 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its niche around Exa API access control and governance.
-It excels in all dimensions: specific capabilities are listed, natural trigger terms are provided, both 'what' and 'when' are explicitly addressed, and the Exa-specific focus makes it highly distinctive.
-The use of third person voice is correct throughout.
+This is a well-crafted skill description that clearly defines its scope around Exa API access control and governance.
+It excels in all dimensions: specific capabilities are listed, natural trigger terms are provided, both 'what' and 'when' are explicitly addressed, and the niche is distinct enough to avoid conflicts with other skills.

 | Dimension | Reasoning | Score |